gro-intelligence/api-client/_sources/setting-up-your-environment.md.txt

 #### Option 1: Using the Web App (Recommended)

-1. Log in to your Gro account at http://app.gro-intelligence.com and open your Account menu using the button on the bottom left of the Gro dashboard (see image below).
+1. Log in to your Gro account at <http://app.gro-intelligence.com> and open your Account menu using the button on the bottom left of the Gro dashboard (see image below).
 ![user-profile-annotated.png](./_images/user-profile-annotated.png)

 2. In the Account menu, select the API tab (see below).
 ![profile-tab-annotated.png](./_images/profile-tab-annotated.png)

-3. Select the text of the token and copy it to your clipboard, or use the "copy to clipboard" button (see below).
+3. Select the text of the token and copy it to your clipboard, or use the "Copy to clipboard" button (see below).
 ![api-tab-annotated.png](./_images/api-tab-annotated.png)

 #### Option 2: Using the gro_client Command Line Interface